 Generally, a plaintiff will need a good personal injury lawyer to help them work through their case to be sure they provide the strongest case possible.

-A personal injury attorney can generally help the plaintiff recover more damages for medical bills, medical debt, lost wages, etc… than someone could receive without proper legal representation.
+A personal injury attorney can generally help the plaintiff recover more damages for medical bills, medical debt, lost wages, etc., than someone could receive without proper legal representation.

-Damages Covered in a Wrongful Death Case
+Damages Covered in a South Carolina Wrongful Death Case

-- Medical expenses
+- Medical expense

 - Emotional and physical pain and suffering